Colin-Stark/travelwise-server/README.md

 ## 🚀 Overview

-TravelWise is a full-featured travel management platform that helps users plan trips, track expenses, manage itineraries, and discover local businesses.
+TravelWise is a full-featured travel management platform that helps users plan trips and flights, track expenses, manage itineraries, and discover local businesses.
 This backend API provides all the necessary endpoints to power the TravelWise mobile and web applications.

 ## ✨ Features